Sunrise443/BackendForSchedule/README.md

-﻿# Backend for uni project.
+﻿# Backend for a uni project.
 Planner.

 This is the back-end of UniPlanner's system.
 Here is the [link](https://github.com/kleprer/diary.git) to our frontend part of the project.